BLOG

 High-Trust Leadership requires authenticity.
 It is more about who you are than what you say or the role you play.

-Doing This One Inconvenient Leadership Habit Could Help You Build Trust With Your Team
+Doing This One Small Leadership Habit Will Help You Build Trust With Your Team

 Late November I received a holiday card from a good friend.
 He sends them before every holiday.
 Actually, he doesn’t send them, a holiday-card email service sends them to everyone on his mailing list.